 Edited June 2016

 John Carpenter always wanted to make a martial arts film.
 With Big Trouble in Little China, he reconstituted something closer to THE martial arts film.
 This is, of course, not to say it is the best martial arts ever made (far from it).
-Rather, this is a film that tries its damnedest to pay homage to the genre by marinating it in its own juices, eschewing change-ups, shucks, or jives by focusing exclusively on its inability to be legitimized.
-Pure tripe of the 14-karat variety, it’s corporealized with goofy, slantwise characters, a schlocky-shifty sensibility cooked to perfection, mostly non-stop action that twirls and flourishes with pizzaz and gusto like choreographed ballet (albeit of the grubby variety), and above all, it paints a vision of the world in which everybody, and I mean everybody, knows martial arts and is just waiting around for an opportunity to use it.
-Less a send-up of martial arts than a critique of anglicizing Eastern products, Big Trouble is a self-mocking rib at the carnival of Indiana Jones imitators cascading through the ’80s landscape.
+Rather, this is a film that tries its damnedest to pay homage to the genre by marinating it in its own juices, a kind of ur-martial arts film that doubles back to self-parody.
+Pure tripe of the 14-karat variety, Big Trouble has goofy, slantwise characters, a schlocky-shifty sensibility cooked to perfection, mostly non-stop action that twirls and flourishes with pizzaz and gusto like choreographed ballet (albeit of the grubby variety), and above all, it paints a vision of the world in which everybody, and I mean everybody, knows martial arts and is just waiting around for an opportunity to use it.
+Less a send-up of martial arts than a critique of anglicizing Eastern products, Big Trouble is a teasing rib at the carnival of Indiana Jones imitators cascading through the ’80s landscape.
+In particular, it presents a self-mocking portrait of Western films which mobilize Eastern martial arts and thereby essentialize and exoticize it.